 PVC roof membrane is inert and does not contribute any chemicals of concern to storm water runoff.

 [source: sarka sarnafil]

-These are asphalt-based materials, but plasticizers have been added to improve strength, flexibility, water-resistance, etc. They can be incorporated into a conventional BUR flat roof, or applied as a single-ply membrane.
+These are asphalt-based materials.
+Plasticizers have been added to improve strength, flexibility, water-resistance, etc. They can be incorporated into conventional BUR flats, or applied as a single-ply membrane.
 Close cousin of the Built-up-Roof (BUR).
 Engineered modified bitumen originated in Europe in the mid 1960's and have become a standard application - used successfully in the United States and Canada since approximately 1975.

 Increased resistance to brittleness at cold temperatures, greater flow resistance at high temperatures, and increased elasticity can be achieved by blending synthetic rubberized polymers with asphalt in lieu of modification by the blowing process used for BUR asphalt.

 There are numerous surfacing options for this system which include a factory applied mineral surface, gravel surface, including “cool roof” coatings which are highly-reflective to save on building cooling costs.
 Mineral-surfaced roofing products are typically furnished with white granules, but are also available in designer colors to match asphalt shingles or to otherwise compliment the over all building design.